cerner/cerner.github.io/content/post/2018-09-20-ssh-steps-for-jenkins-pipeline.md

 An example execution of the above pipeline code in Blue Ocean looks like this:

-{% img center /assets/2018-09-20-ssh-steps-for-jenkins-pipeline/jenkins-ssh-deploy.png 600px %}
+{{< figure src="/images/2018-09-20-ssh-steps-for-jenkins-pipeline/jenkins-ssh-deploy.png" >}}

 ## Wrapping up

 Steps from the [SSH Steps Plugin](https://github.com/jenkinsci/ssh-steps-plugin) are deliberately generic enough that they can be used for various other use-cases as well, not just for deploying code.
 Using SSH Steps has significantly reduced the time we spend on deployments and has given us the possibility of easily scaling our deployment workflows to various environments.

 Help us make this [plugin](https://github.com/jenkinsci/ssh-steps-plugin) better by contributing.
 Whether it is adding or suggesting a new feature, bug fixes, or simply improving documentation, contributions are always welcome.